ropenttd/suds/README.txt

  companies          - lists companies date               - returns the ingame date ding               - should be ping, but that command was taken.
-Dings the server password           - shows the current password needed to join the server
+Dings the server ip                 - Replies with the address needed to join the server as a player password           - shows the current password needed to join the server

  These commands can also be called with channel or serverID as parameter.
 This can